Synthesis and Verification of Transformer Programs (Technical Report): Experiments

-We evaluate on a benchmark suite of regular, counting-based, and context-free–style languages (see supplementary material for details).
-For each task, synthesis is trained on $1{,}000$ balanced examples with string lengths in $[\ell_{\min},100]$, where $\ell_{\min}$ is the minimum valid length for the target language.
-Simulated annealing runs a budget of $100{,}000$ iterations.
-The temperature is initialized to $T_0=1.0$, cooled exponentially with rate $\alpha=0.9995$, and reheated every $4{,}000$ iterations by a factor of $1.2$.
+We evaluate on a benchmark suite of regular, counting-based, and context-free–style languages.
+For each task, synthesis is trained on $1000$ balanced examples with string lengths in $[\ell_{\min},100]$, where $\ell_{\min}$ is the minimum valid length for the target language, using an 80\%--20\% train/test split to report both train accuracy~(TA) and evaluation accuracy~(EA).
+The objective function is parameterized with $\lambda_{\mathit{mis}} = 1000$, $\lambda_U = 200$, and $\lambda_S = 100$.
+Simulated annealing runs a budget of $10^5$ iterations.
+The temperature (initially $T_0=1.0$) is cooled exponentially with rate $\alpha=0.9995$, and reheated every $4000$ iterations by a factor of $1.2$.